jerbarnes/sentiment_graphs/README.md

 ![multilingual example](./figures/multi_sent_graph.png)

 Rather than treating this as a sequence-labeling task, we can treat it as a bilexical dependency graph prediction task, although some decisions must me made.
-We create two versions *head-first* and *head-final*, shown below:
+We create two versions (a) *head-first* and (b) *head-final*, shown below:

 ![bilexical](./figures/bilexical.png)